-The Series 2017A Bonds are being issued in accordance with the provisions of Chapter 66 of the Acts of Assembly of Virginia of 1960, as amended (the "Enabling Act").
-On November 28, 2017, the Hampton Roads Sanitation District Commission (the "Commission"), the governing body of the District, authorized by resolution the issuance of the Series 2017A Bonds.
-The Commission is issuing the Series 2017A Bonds for the purpose of providing funds, together with other available funds, (i) to refund, in advance of their maturity, certain outstanding Senior Bonds and certain outstanding Bonds (the "Refunding Candidates") and (ii) to pay certain expenses incurred in connection with the issuance of the Series 2017A Bonds by the District.
+The Series 2018A Bonds are being issued in accordance with the provisions of Chapter 66 of the Acts of Assembly of Virginia of 1960, as amended (the "Enabling Act").
+On November 28, 2017, the Hampton Roads Sanitation District Commission (the "Commission"), the governing body of the District, authorized by resolution the issuance of the Series 2018A Bonds.
+The Commission is issuing the Series 2018A Bonds for the purpose of providing funds, together with other available funds, to finance a portion of the costs of the District's Capital Improvement Program (as amended from time to time, the "Capital Improvement Program" or "CIP").

-The Series 2017A Bonds are special obligations of the District payable solely from the Net Revenues Available for Debt Service (hereinafter defined) derived by the District from the operation of its Wastewater System (hereinafter defined) and other funds pledged to secure the Series 2017A Bonds under the Trust Agreement (hereinafter defined).
+The Series 2018A Bonds are special obligations of the District payable solely from the Net Revenues Available for Debt Service (hereinafter defined) derived by the District from the operation of its Wastewater System (hereinafter defined) and other funds pledged to secure the Series 2018A Bonds under the Trust Agreement (hereinafter defined).
 See "SECURITY AND SOURCES OF PAYMENT" and "THE SYSTEM" herein.
-The Commission has determined to provide for the issuance of the Series 2017A Bonds under the Amended and Restated Trust Agreement, dated as of March 1, 2016 (the "Amended and Restated Trust Agreement"), as supplemented by the Fifth Supplemental Trust Agreement, dated as of December 1, 2017 (the "Fifth Supplemental Trust Agreement" and the Amended and Restated Trust Agreement, as so supplemented and as the same may be amended and further supplemented, the "Trust Agreement"), each by and between the District and The Bank of New York Mellon Trust Company, N.A., as trustee (in such capacity, the "Trustee").
+The Commission has determined to provide for the issuance of the Series 2018A Bonds under the Amended and Restated Trust Agreement, dated as of March 1, 2016 (the "Amended and Restated Trust Agreement"), as supplemented by the Sixth Supplemental Trust Agreement, dated as of February 1, 2018 (the "Sixth Supplemental Trust Agreement" and the Amended and Restated Trust Agreement, as so supplemented and as the same may be amended and further supplemented, the "Trust Agreement"), each by and between the District and The Bank of New York Mellon Trust Company, N.A., as trustee (in such capacity, the "Trustee").

-This Official Statement contains a brief description of the Series 2017A Bonds and the District, including its service area, governance and information regarding its operations and finances.
+This Official Statement contains a brief description of the Series 2018A Bonds and the District, including its service area, governance and information regarding its operations and finances.

 Appendix A contains the District's Comprehensive Annual Financial Report for the Fiscal Year ended June 30, 2017, and includes additional information regarding the District's operations and financial condition.
 Appendix B contains the definitions of certain terms used in this Official Statement.
 Capitalized terms used but not defined herein shall have the meanings given to such terms in the Trust Agreement.
-Brief descriptions and summaries of certain provisions of the Series 2017A Bonds, the Trust Agreement and the Fifth Supplemental Trust Agreement are included in Appendix C.
+Brief descriptions and summaries of certain provisions of the Series 2018A Bonds, the Trust Agreement and the Sixth Supplemental Trust Agreement are included in Appendix C.

-PLAN OF REFUNDING
+PLAN OF FINANCING